 For very special projects like these I rely on stencil genius, Melanie Royal of Royal Design Studio.
 Her products and her team are top notch.
 They make their stencils in-house in Southern California so working with her supports local and manufacturing

 I worked love working with Stencil Library in England to create this custom stencil, inspired by a gate emblem, that I designed for a client.
-I love the design so much, I use it in my fine art today.
+I loved the design so much, I used it in a painting that was featured in a video I made for Kelly-Moore Paints before selling it to a wonderful collector.

 Here's a wall in my old office.
 I used a stencil to trace the flower pattern then filled it in with chalk...